Hypoallergenic Bedding for Allergy Relief

 If you’re ready to make the switch to hypoallergenic bedding, put these four fabrics at the top of your shopping list.

 4 Popular Hypoallergenic Fabrics

 In addition to its luxurious feel, silk is also one of the best allergy-fighting bedding fabrics on the market.
 Silk repels dust mites, is very durable, and wicks moisture, which means it will keep you cool in the summer and warm in the winter.
 Silk bedding is ideal for delicate skin, like those with eczema or psoriasis, because of its softness.

 And, though caring for silk bedding may feel intimidating, knowing how to care for silk properly will extend the life of your bedding and keep it looking pristine.

 Bamboo fabric is quickly gaining popularity in apparel and bedding.
-One of the main reasons for this growth is that bamboo is more environmentally friendly than other fibers because the bamboo plant grows swiftly and does not require fertilizer or pesticide.
+One of the main reasons for this growth is that bamboo is more environmentally friendly than other fibres because the bamboo plant grows swiftly and does not require fertiliser or pesticide.